Generalized Type II Fusion of Cluster States: Generalized Type-II Fusion and the Final States

+From this point on, we assume that $A,B,C,D$ are describing a general projection operator in (\ref{projectionOperatorForGeneralU}) and not necessarily one that arises from the fusion matrix $U$ and the results of a measurement of $c,d$ as in (\ref{The coefficients of the wave function}).
+For example, a projection onto a two-qubit state of qubits $a,b$ using also ancilla qubits, as in \cite{bartolucci2021creation}.
 Given the state (\ref{Cluster state after measuring a,b for general unitary transformation}), one can ask if it is a stabilizer state, and whether one can define its stabilizers as in (\ref{Clusters eigenvalue equation}).
-In theorem 1 we will consider these questions, provide a description these states and how they can be recast in the cluster state form, by applying a phase-shift gate to the qubit $e$.
+In theorem \ref{Theorem - when it's cluster state up to 1-qubit gate operation} we will consider these questions, provide a description of these states and how they can be recast in the cluster state form, by applying a phase-shift gate to the qubit $e$.
 This already allows for more final states than the four Bell states in the proof of \cite{MaxEfficiency}.
-One can also ask, whether the final states can be Weighted graph states, and whether they can be transformed to cluster states by rotations.
-In Theorem \ref{Theorem - when it's graph state}, we will provide a complete analysis of the final states that are Weighted graph states.
+One can also ask, whether the final states can be weighted graph states, and whether they can be transformed to cluster states by rotations.
+In theorem \ref{Theorem - when it's graph state}, we will provide a complete analysis of the final states that are weighted graph states.
 We will show that the difference between them and the cluster states is one edge.
-In theorem \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates}, we will describe the states that can be recast as cluster states by two-qubit rotations.
-We will prove in theorem \ref{Theorem - maximally entangled graph state}, that when $|n(b)|=1$ these states are Weighted graph states with maximal entanglement entropy.
+In theorem \ref{Theorem - when it can be made cluster state by operating with 2 and 3 qubits gates}, we will describe the states that can be recast as cluster states by one two-qubit rotation.
+We will prove in theorem \ref{Theorem - maximally entangled graph state}, that when $|n(b)|=1$ these states are weighted graph states with maximal entanglement entropy, and can be recast as cluster states by single-qubit rotations.